Dispersion relations of generalized one-dimensional phononic crystals: Acknowledgments

 \section{Acknowledgments}

-M.L. and V.R.-G. are grateful for the partial support under Grant No. PID2020-112759GB-I00 funded by MCIN/AEI/10.13039/501100011033.
-V.R.-G. acknowledge support from Grant No. CIAICO/2022/052 of the ``Programa para la promoci\'on de la investigaci\'on cient\'ifica, el desarrollo tecnol\'ogico y la innovaci\'on en la Comunitat Valenciana'' funded by Generalitat Valenciana.
-M.L is grateful for support under the ``Programa de Recualificaci\'on del Sistema Universitario Espa\~nol para 2021-2023'', (funded by ``Instrumento Europeo de Recuperaci\'on (Next Generation EU) en el marco del Plan de Recuperaci\'on, Transformaci\'on y Resiliencia de Espa\~na'', a trav\'es del Ministerio de Universidades.
+M.L. and V.R.-G. are grateful for the partial support under Grant No. PID2020-112759GB-I00 funded by MCIN/AEI/10.13039/501100011033, and also for the partial support under Grant No. PID2023-146237NB-I00 funded by MICIU/AEI/10.13039/501100011033.
+M.L. and V.R.-G. acknowledge support from Grants CIAICO/2022/052 and CIAICO/2024/318 of the ``Programa para la promoci\'on de la investigaci\'on cient\'ifica, el desarrollo tecnol\'ogico y la innovaci\'on en la Comunitat Valenciana'' funded by Generalitat Valenciana.
+M.L is grateful for support under the Grant UNI/551/2021: ``Programa de Recualificaci\'on del Sistema Universitario Espa\~nol para 2021-2023'', (funded by ``Instrumento Europeo de Recuperaci\'on (Next Generation EU) en el marco del Plan de Recuperaci\'on, Transformaci\'on y Resiliencia de Espa\~na'', a trav\'es del Ministerio de Universidades.
+R.W and R.V.C acknowledge financial support from the EU H2020FET-proactive project MetaVEH under grant agreement number 952039.